Skip to Main Content

 • Why is it relevant to me?

-Criteria for Evaluating Sources and Writing Annotations
+Criteria for Evaluative Annotations

 All of these criteria are interconnected.
 They reflect the core concepts of the ACRL's Framework for Information Literacy.